Fraction Calculator

 Six and three sevenths is forty-five sevenths. - Add: 2/5 + 45/7 = 2 · 7/5 · 7 + 45 · 5/7 · 5 = 14/35 + 225/35 = 14 + 225/35 = 239/35

 It is suitable to adjust both fractions to a common (equal) denominator for adding fractions.
 The common denominator you can calculate as the least common multiple of both denominators - LCM(5, 7) = 35.
 It is enough to find the common denominator (not necessarily the lowest) by multiplying the denominators: 5 × 7 = 35.
-In the following intermediate step, it cannot further simplify the fraction result by canceling.
+In the following intermediate step, the fraction cannot be simplified further by cancelling.

 In other words, two fifths plus forty-five sevenths equals two hundred thirty-nine thirty-fifths. - Conversion a mixed number 2 2/3 to a improper fraction: 2 2/3 = 2 2/3 = 2 · 3 + 2/3 = 6 + 2/3 = 8/3